tjvvergin/myportfolio/content/posts/projects/this-website.md

 #### Creating the list of coding projects.
 The next issue I faced came about when trying to only show coding project posts when the user clicked on the "Coding Projects" button or in the toolbar.
 I had seen examples online of lists and saw that there was a list layout in papermod but could not quite figure out how to get it to work.
 Every time that I would try to make a page use that layout it would error out.
 Eventually I was able to figure out that the list layout was meant to be used inside of another layout and was not meant to be standalone.
 Knowing this was now a dead-edn I went back to the Papermod documentation and figured out that if I just changed the url so that it looked like '/tags/projects/' that it would pull up a list of all posts with the "projects" tag.

+### Finally Publishing the website
+Once everything was nicely organized and several pages were filled out I went ahead and published the website.
+There were several different options but the obvious winner for me, as everything was already in Github, was Github pages.
+Pages is completely free and managed entirely by Github themselves with seamless integration allowing the website to automatically get updated with the latest main branch version.
+All of this was made even better by Github allowing custom domains to be linked to the website meaning that [TylerVergin.com](https://tylervergin.com) would officially exist.